IHCaTHB-Starbound-Workshop/sbtool-mrmt/DOC.md

   * `.mrmtname.` with the same name you chose for the base module search and replace.
   * `.mrmtgeartype.` with the name of the vanilla species whos clothing you would like to borrow.

 3. Copy the contents of your copy of 'mrmt-npcs' into the folder of your mod.

----
+Remove the old empty folder.

 #### dialog options